mvillarreal14/ladohd/README.md

 LADOHD is the anomaly detection framework presented in the paper Hunting for Insider Threats Using LSTM-based Anomaly Detection.
 This repo contains the utilized version of fast.ai deep learning library and a notebook with examples of how to run LADOHD.

 ## To install
 Follow steps in fastai folder as indicated by their authors.
+You might have to unzip the folder the filde fastai.zip within the folder fastai.

 ## A list of technologies used within the project
 * Python version: 3.6.1